hrntsm/Tunny-docs/docs/getting-start/index.md

 ---
 description: |
-  :fish:**Tunny**:fish: is Grasshopper's optimization component using Optuna, an open source hyperparameter auto-optimization framework.
+  Tunny is Grasshopper's optimization component using Optuna, an open source hyperparameter auto-optimization framework.
 ---

 :fish:**Tunny**:fish: is Grasshopper's optimization component using Optuna, an open source hyperparameter auto-optimization framework.